langenhagen/explore-with-dmenu/README.md

 # explore-with-dmenu
 A fast and simple file explorer using `dmenu` (https://tools.suckless.org/dmenu/) written in bash.

-Use the arrow-keys and type on the keyboard to find items and press <Enter> to navigate into folders or to open files with their default applications.
-Press <ESC> to exit anytime without effect.
+Use the arrow-keys and type on the keyboard to find items and press `<Enter>` to navigate into folders or to open files with their default applications.
+Press `<ESC>` to exit at anytime.

 ![](res/screen-example.gif)